CarloAndreaDeFilippo/ScatteringSimulator/README.md

 # ScatteringSimulator

-C++11 program that executes a scattering simulation of a system of particles of different shape, multithreaded with OpenMP.
+C++11 program for simulating scattering in a system of particles with different shapes, parallelized with OpenMP.

 ## Theoretical background

-Each particle in the system is substituted with a random cloud of scattering points.
+Each particle in the system is represented by a random cloud of scattering points.
 The program computes the static structure factor of the input set of particles [^1]:

 $$S(\vec{q}) = \left\langle \frac{1}{N} \rho_{\vec{q}} \rho_{-\vec{q}} \right\rangle$$

-where $N$ is the number of scattering points, $\langle ... \rangle$ is the average over different configurations, $\vec{q}$ is the direction of the scattering vector (i.e. the direction of the scattered wave), and $\rho_{\vec{q}}$ is the Fourier transform of the microscopic density:
+where $N$ is the number of scattering points, $\langle ... \rangle$ is the average over different configurations, $\vec{q}$ is the scattering vector (i.e. the direction of the scattered wave), and $\rho_{\vec{q}}$ is the Fourier transform of the microscopic density:

 $$\rho_{\vec{q}} = \sum_i^N e^{- i \vec{q} \cdot \vec{r}_i}$$